How To Cope When The News Is Traumatizing

 "Know that your breath has a VIP relationship with your nervous system ...
-If you're upset about something you just heard or something going on, make sure you take regular deep belly breaths with a longer exhale than inhale," Eileen Purdy, master of social work and anxiety therapist, tells Bustle.
+If you're upset about something you just heard or something going on, make sure you take regular deep belly breaths with a longer exhale than inhale," Anxiety therapist Eileen Purdy, MSW, tells Bustle.
 One exercise Purdy suggests is to breath in for the count of four, then hold for four, and breathe out for eight.
-See?
-Better already.

-When the going gets tough, even mental health professionals need a dose of positive inspiration.
+When the going gets tough, even mental health professionals need a dose of positive inspiration, whether it's reading the good news section of The Week magazine or practicing gratitude.
 "I try to remember the Mr. Rogers quote, 'Look for the helpers,'" Mallonee says.
-Try the good news section of The Week magazine.
-Or, if you can, remember that even the most awful events are followed by love and care by some.

 "Realize the positives that are going on each and every day," Purdy says.
 "This won't come via the main news outlets.
 If news is important to you, find sources that cover all the positive things going on in the world too and balance out the information you're receiving."

 While a faith community can be a major source of comfort, so can personal spirituality in times of crisis.
-"When you have a grounding spiritual belief system it is easier to see the imperfect perfection of humanity and have love and compassion for not only what goes on in the world, but the way that media presents it," Terrany says.
+"When you have a grounding spiritual belief system it is easier to see the imperfect perfection of humanity and have love and compassion for not only what goes on in the world, but the way that [it's presented]," Terrany says.

-If a "belief system" doesn't seem up your alley, mindfulness, too can act as a spiritual lifeline when everything gets to be too much.
+If a belief system isn't up your alley, mindfulness can act as a spiritual lifeline when everything gets to be too much.